 When you start teaching your kids English, have fun while doing it.
 Reading to your children at bedtime is a great way to spend time together.
 The more fun you have and the stories you tell them, the more exciting it becomes.

 Some kids even pretend they’re reading along in their favorite books when they’re supposed to be sleeping.
-Using things that are part of your daily routine can teach valuable lessons, too, like new words and saying good morning.
+Using things that are part of your daily routine can teach valuable lessons, like new words and say good morning.
 You don’t need to make it boring; get creative!

 3. Teach Key Phrases

-Phrases like good morning and how are you? should be the first phrases taught.
-Let your child try out their new phrases on you so they can feel more comfortable with them when they’re ready to say them in front of others.
+Phrases like good morning and how are you?
+These should be the first phrases taught.
+Let your child try out their new phrases on you so they can feel more comfortable when they’re ready to say them in front of others.

 4. Use Music

 Music is a powerful teaching tool.
 Music can help your kids learn English grammar and pronunciation, making learning fun.
 Use music to engage your kids in English language learning – help them start singing a song in English or let them listen to one you like on repeat.
 It’s also possible to teach basic English with nursery rhymes.